NDIS

 The National Disability Insurance Scheme (NDIS) in Australia provides funding for individuals with permanent and significant disabilities.
 While it does offer support for those with mental health conditions, there are specific reasons why NDIS cannot be used for direct psychiatric treatment:

 • Eligibility Criteria: The NDIS primarily funds services for those with a 'psychosocial disability' stemming from a mental health condition.
 Psychiatric treatment, which includes diagnosis and ongoing medical management, is generally seen as part of the healthcare system rather than a disability support service.
-Thus, psychiatric services such as consultations with a psychiatrist would not be covered by the NDIS.
+Thus, psychiatric services such as consultations with a psychiatrist will not be covered by the NDIS.

 • Overlap with Medicare: NDIS does not fund medical services available under Medicare.
 Psychiatric consultations and treatments are generally covered by Medicare, not the NDIS.